 When the demon hand is hacked off Valcan’s body, it has several options.

 - Run around shadowing Valcan, and reattach itself to the stump as he sleeps or is otherwise unconscious.
-The hand has done so at least once, perhaps twice.
+The hand has done so at least once.

 - Channel its regenerative ability and regrow from Valcan’s stump.
 The hand first appears as a tiny version of itself, but quickly regrows to its full size.
 Any regenerative ability (below) it may have been bestowing to Valcan is greatly weakened by this feat for years.